 What is a vocation?

 Many people use the word vocation (from the Latin vocare, meaning “to call”) in reference to the call to be a priest, sister, or brother.
 However, the Catholic understanding of vocation is much broader: every baptized person has a vocation — a call — to love and serve God.
 How you choose to live out that vocation is what each person must discern.
 Some feel called to live as single or married laypeople; others choose consecrated life and join a secular institute or religious community (as sisters, priests, or brothers); still others choose ordination as deacons or diocesan priests.

 A sister or nun is a woman who belongs to a religious order, or community.
 Many people use the word nun interchangeably with sister, but technically nuns are those who live a cloistered (or enclosed) monastic life; whereas sisters serve in an active ministry.
 After a period of preparation (called formation) sisters and nuns take lifelong vows.
 Usually they take vows of poverty, chastity, and obedience; that is, they promise to live simply, to live celibately, and to follow the will of God through their community.

 Are religious communities dying out?

 Religious communities continue to exist even though some individual communities, because of age and fewer members, may merge with others or die out altogether.
 Religious communities have always had an ebb and flow since the days of the early church.
 The needs of the time and the movement of the Holy Spirit are the impetus for new communities to form and others to fade away.
 Today in the U.S., while many religious communities are merging or consolidating, others are being founded or are attracting new members.
-In addition, there is a rising interest in religious life among North American Catholics, as noted in recent VISION Vocation Guide surveys in 2007, 2008, and 2009.
+In addition, there is a rising interest in religious life among North American Catholics, as noted in recent VISION Vocation Guide surveys.